 I used to think it was a bad idea to take young kids to a museum.
 Who wants to say "don't touch that!" for a few hours?
 Boy, was I wrong!
-I’ll share with you notes from my personal family experience at The Museum of Flight.
+To prove my point, I’ll share some notes from my personal family experience at The Museum of Flight.

 We started our exploration of the world famous aviation museum in The Great Gallery.
 You can actually sit in the cockpit or two fighter jets.
-It’s a great photo opp!
+It’s a great photo op!

 Next, we headed to the interactive Flight Zone; kids can touch, climb, sit, and push all kinds of buttons.
 Oftentimes, on weekends there is a story or craft activity for kids.
-Also in the Flight Zone is a hang gliding chair older kids, teens and adults enjoy.
-My 3 yr old was too young to appreciate it, she thought it was a swing but my son was really focused and enjoyed the demo.
+Also in the Flight Zone is a hang-gliding chair older kids, teens and adults enjoy.
+My three-year-old was too young to appreciate it, she thought it was a swing but my son was really focused and enjoyed the demo.
 Older kids and thrill-seeking adults can climb into a simulator for a small fee.
 The simulators allow you to engage the enemy in a high-tech dog fight that will literally have you spinning.

 The Personal Courage Wing is devoted to WWI and WWII and is filled with teaching opportunities about our nation’s history for older kids.
 We walked into the Personal Courage Wing.
 Our eyes were drawn to the dramatic old fighter planes.
 My daughter gasped and said "Oh planes are bee-you-tee-full!"
 She skipped over to see my favorite plane "O'Riley's Daughter" took one look at the plane with teeth on it and exclaimed "Oh that's an angry plane."
 Cue the bullet sounds on the big speakers.
 My daughter scattered for cover.
 I coaxed her out and from behind a display and explained the sounds were just pretend.
 She “hit the deck” twice while in this wing.